-It was just another warm Friday night, drinking and hollering with the crew, when the blades of the helicopter tore through the sky.
-A moment later, the chopper’s light consumed the shadows we hid in, casting our group as the target for the siege.
-The wail of sirens followed; there wasn’t much time left.
+It was just a warm Friday night of drinking and hollering with the crew, when the blades of the helicopter tore through the sky.
+A moment later, the helicopter’s light consumed the shadows we hid in, casting our group as the target for the siege.
+A wail of sirens followed.
+There wasn’t much time.
 Like roaches, we scattered, but only in vain.
-The cops had the whole thing surrounded.
-A couple of dizzying hours of booking later, I found myself in handcuffs walking down to KL, the section for 15-17 year olds in Central Juvenile Hall, otherwise known as just Central, north of downtown Los Angeles.
+The cops had the whole street surrounded.
+A couple of dizzying hours of booking later, I found myself in handcuffs walking down to KL, the section for 15-17 year olds in Central Juvenile Hall, otherwise known just as ‘Central,’ northeast of downtown Los Angeles.

-My friend Josh and I got booked on a Friday night, which meant we had to wait through the weekend before seeing the judge.
-Both of us figured it’d be no big deal, and that we got booked for disturbing the peace, breaking curfew, or some other lame citation we knew the police liked to blow up on kids like us.
+Josh and I got booked on a Friday night, which meant we had to wait through the weekend before seeing a judge.
+Both of us figured it’d be no big deal, and that we got booked for disturbing the peace, breaking curfew, or some other lame citation we knew the police liked to slap on kids like us.

-When Monday morning arrived though, I got to the waiting room for the hearing and the public defender assigned to the case threw a curve-ball at me:
+But when Monday morning arrived, I got to the waiting room for the hearing and froze as the public defender assigned to “my file” threw a curve-ball at me:

 Dumbfounded, but somehow hopeful that the truth would gleam in my eyes, I looked at the public defender and responded naively.